ahillss/rpi5_setup/Problems.md

 * wayfire's autostart only works when installing from `Raspberry Pi OS with desktop and recommended software` and not `Raspberry Pi OS with desktop`

+## Moonlight Streaming

+* at 1440p 60fps with low to medium fan speed idles around 63 degrees (in winter)

+* at 1080p 60 fps, idles at 60 degrees (in winter) with the cooler fans off, can also have the fans running at low speed, which is quiet

 ## Good

-* 2500mhz is adequate for web browsing, youtube, moonlight streaming at 1080p 60 fps
+* 2500mhz is adequate for web browsing, youtube, moonlight streaming at 1080p/2k 60 fps

 * 8gb is also adequate

-* when running moonlight, idles at 60 degrees with the cooler fans off, can also have the fans running at low speed, which is quiet